mwo/hooklib/README.md

   return value * 2;
 });
 ```
-Because var method is async and it needs a configurable property to run,
+Because `catch` method is async and it needs a configurable property to run,
 it must finish before `foo` is declared.

 ```js